 Why Arizona Limits Each Custodianship to One Minor

-This statute keeps things straightforward.
-A UTMA transfer cannot name multiple children as co-beneficiaries, and two people cannot share the custodian role for the same minor's property.
-If you want to transfer assets to three grandchildren, you need three separate custodianships, each with its own custodian designation and its own account or title.
+This statute keeps things simple.
+A UTMA transfer cannot name multiple children as co-beneficiaries.
+Two people cannot share the custodian role for the same minor child's property.
+If you want to transfer assets to three grandchildren, you need three separate custodianships.
+Each one needs its own custodian designation and its own UTMA account or title.

 A transfer may be made only for one minor and only one person may be the custodian.
 All custodial property held under this article by the same custodian for the benefit of the same minor constitutes a single custodianship.